WRHA PCH COVID-19 Status Update

-Staff, including redeployed staff, at Winnipeg PCHs continue every day to step up and tirelessly ensure the care and safety of residents, despite the unprecedented and difficult situation.
+Staff at Winnipeg PCHs continue every day to step up and tirelessly ensure the care and safety of residents, despite the unprecedented and difficult situation.
 They have been understandably tired and worried at times, yet they persevere, and we would like to extend our sincere gratitude for their efforts.

 Managers in Winnipeg's personal care homes and long-term-care facilities, and the leadership of our long-term-care program, continue every day to consider best practices and implement measures according to clinical experts and established protocols.
 We will employ every feasible tool at our disposal to ensure outbreaks can be mitigated and controlled to the best of everyone's ability.

-We would like to offer our thanks and congratulations to the Focused Immunization Teams, PCH staff and management, and everyone else who assisted with the effort to immunize PCH residents in our community.
+We would like to offer our thanks and congratulations to the Focused Immunization Teams, PCH staff and management, and everyone else who has assisted with the effort to immunize PCH residents in our community.
 You have made a valuable contribution in the fight against COVID-19 and helped protect the lives of thousands of people, and we are grateful for your efforts.

-The number of PCHs requesting CIVP support and additional staff support continues to decrease, as does the number of PCHs requesting urgent staffing assistance.
 Nevertheless, we continue to monitor staffing closely.
 Processes are in place currently to ensure staffing assistance is available to PCHs if required.